pswens/ControlsAssessmentSpecifications/docs/source/Controls7.md

 ### Operations

 1. Use the `GV5` authorized software inventory to:
    1. Identify and enumerate `GV25` vulnerability scanning software (M1).
       1. Identify and enumerate authenticated vulnerability scanning software (M2).

 2. Use the `GV1` enterprise asset inventory to identify and enumerate all internal assets (M3).

-3. Use the output of Operation 2 and Operation 1.1 to:
+3. Use the output of Operation 2 and Operation 1.1:
    1. Identify and enumerate internal assets covered by at least one vulnerability scanning software (M4).
    2. Identify and enumerate internal assets not covered by at least one vulnerability scanning software (M5).

-4. Use the output of Operation 2 and Operation 1.2 to:
+4. Use the output of Operation 2 and Operation 1.2:
    1. Identify and enumerate internal assets covered by at least one authenticated vulnerability scanner (M6).
    2. Identify and enumerate internal assets not covered by at least one authenticated vulnerability scanner (M7).

-5. Use the output of Operation 1.1 and `GV3` to:
+5. Use the output of Operation 1.1 and `GV3`:
    1. Identify and enumerate vulnerability scanners properly configured to scan every 3 months or less (M8).
    2. Identify and enumerate vulnerability scanners not properly configured to scan every 3 months or less (M9).

-6. Use the output of Operation 1.2 and `GV3` to:
+6. Use the output of Operation 1.2 and `GV3`:
    1. Identify and enumerate authenticated vulnerability scanners properly configured to scan every 3 months or less (M10).
    2. Identify and enumerate authenticated vulnerability scanners not properly configured to scan every 3 months or less (M11).